-- A. The Mayor and members of the City Council - B. The City Manager, department Department directors (including the Fire and Police Chiefs), the Finance Director, the Administrative Services Directory Assistant City Manager, Public Works Director, City Attorney, City Recorder, City Treasurer, the Police Lieutenant, the Deputy Fire Chief and Assistant or Deputy Chiefs within the Police, Fire and the Assistant Public Works Director. department.
+- A. The Mayor and members of the City Council - B. The City Manager, department Department directors (including the Fire and Police Chiefs), the Finance Director, the Administrative Services Directory Assistant City

-December 15.
-South Ogden City | Amendment 002 2015 Amendment 002 JuneFebruary 15, 20220
+South Ogden City | Amendment 002 December 15.
+2015 Amendment 002 June February 15, 20220